mertsaner/Algorithm-Engineering/README.md

 # Algorithm-Engineering
-Algorithm Engineering for hard problems and their implementation using C++ and opmization tools
+Algorithm Engineering lecture programming projects for hard problems and their implementation using C++ and opmization tools